AmpersandHQ/magento2-log-correlation-id/README.md

 ## Use existing correlation id from request header

-If you want to use an upstream correlation/trace ID you can define one in `app/etc/log-correlation-id-config-di.xml`
+If you want to use an upstream correlation/trace ID you can define one di.xml

 ```xml
 <type name="Ampersand\LogCorrelationId\Service\RetrieveCorrelationIdentifier">